Math1987/terraJDRfrontend/README.md

 The dev server is automatically connected to the back-end service on `http://localhost:4200/`.
-You can get it on `https://github.com/Math1987/terraJDRbackend.git` Note that the back-end dev service needs a local mysql environment with a DB named `terrajdr_db`, with the username root
+You can get it on `https://github.com/Math1987/terraJDRbackend.git` Note that the back-end dev service needs a local mysql environment with a DB named `terrajdr_db`, with the username `root`

+By default, an account user `admin@terrajdr.com`, password `terrajdr` is generated from backend at first launch with admin rights.

 ## structure of the app

 ###routing
-navigate to login component if the user is not connected, watching account in service folder else use nav component sending to childrens "game" or "admin", watching Area in service to get world or character focused
+navigate to login component if the user is not connected, watching account in service folder. else use nav component sending to childrens "game" or "admin".

 ###applications
 ####admin
-Give a level-design interface allowing modifications on pattern's objects, calculation or world in real time:
+interface with closed access for level-design allowing modifications on:

+-pattern's objects in each different world,

+-calculation global,

+-objects in each world in real time

 ####game
-Give the player interface
+interface for players:

+-map for the view and interactions,

+-character to upgreat skills,

+-rank

+####service
+Use http and socket.io to get and keep datas for user like account values or player's values and give objects to use them from the components.

+The worlds service manage the access to differents worlds and the instructions receiving from the backend with socket.io.
+It send them to the appropriates objects tidy in `model`, `view`, `controls` (in the world folder), to update the user's game.

+View work on a static environment using OPP patterns to draw elements, builded from Models as Boxes.

+Model is used to store all the datas of the elements using by the player.

+Controls give objects using OPP patterns used by interactions from components.